 Season: Cool season

-Start indoors from early March to mid-June.
+Start indoors four weeks before the last frost to late spring.
 Transplant in 5-6 weeks.
 Direct seed when temperatures are reliably above 10°C (50°F).
-Overwintered types are started in July, transplanted by August 15th.
+Overwintering types are started in July where winters are mild, and transplanted by August 15th.
 Optimal soil temperature: 10-30°C (50-85°F).
 Seeds should germinate in 7-10 days.

 Sow 3-4 seeds 5mm (¼”) deep in each spot you want a plant to grow.
 Thin to the strongest plant.
 Space transplants 45-60cm (18-24″) apart in rows 60-90cm (24-36″) apart.